SDGforskning/sdg-strings/SDG03_query_topic_WoS.md

 Ensure healthy lives and promote well-being for all at all ages.

-**Current status**: This string is currently being converted from the action version, unstable/not yet working as intended.
+**Current status**: This string is currently being reviewed, some changes may occur.

 **Contents**